 Dropping data gives you control over the data that you send to New Relic, including any personal data that you configured to be collected.
 By dropping specific events or attributes from events, you determine what data New Relic ultimately stores so that you can query, alert on, and analyze it.
 For more information, see Drop data using NerdGraph.

-When New Relic agents refer to data obfuscation, the agent actually removes the data prior to sending it to New Relic and the data cannot be recovered.
+When our agents refer to data obfuscation, the agent actually removes the data before sending it to New Relic.
+The data cannot be recovered.
 For example, with APM queries, the

 Record SQL?value defaults to